 After I reassembled all the pieces on the chair and hammered the little upholstery tacks in place, it was time to make the cushion.

 First, I made the piping, which was relatively easy and straightforward.
-I learned to making piping from Miss Mustard Seed on YouTube.
+I learned to make piping from Miss Mustard Seed on YouTube.
+I also made a tutorial here on my blog as well HERE.

 I estimated the amount I would need by loosely laying it around the cushion twice, as I would need a strip for the top and a strip for the bottom.

 Since this is all very difficult to explain in pictures I highly recommend watching this and this and all the videos in the series.
-In video form it is much easier to see how this process is done.
+In video form, it is much easier to see how this process is done.
 Although the chairs she does in the videos aren’t exactly like this one, I learned enough about reupholstering and slipcovering to tackle almost any chair style that comes my way.
 I actually used the same Miss Mustard Seed videos to learn how to make the slipcovers for my couches a few years ago.
+I share a few tutorials here as well for how to make a slipcover for a wingback chair, a ruffle bench, an IKEA barstool, and a wooden bench.

 I think it has that perfect farmhouse feel.